digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

   :start-after: -- PASS_THROUGH_INSTRUCT_BEGIN
   :end-before: -- PASS_THROUGH_INSTRUCT_END

-As in previous examples, Alice allocates by pledging a holding, and Bob approves by taking delivery to his account.
+Like in the previous examples, Alice allocates by pledging a holding, and Bob approves by taking delivery to his account.
 The intermediary, Charlie, allocates using ``PassThroughTo (charlieAccount, instruction2)`` and approves with ``PassThroughFrom (charlieAccount, instruction1)``, essentially enabling the holding Charlie